-Preparation of the viring concentration, the course will engage students in the study of writing.
+Prerequisite: EN 105, EN 106, WCT An introduction to composition theory for English majors in the writing concentration, the course will engage students in the study of writing.
 Some consideration will be given to theories which overlap in composition and literature.
 Students will produce a major writing project, which will include a self-reflective analysis of their process.
 3:0:3